 2016 | 2,662,239 | 2,324,758 | 337,481 |

-Texas’ District Courts are the general jurisdiction trial courts for the state.
-There is at least one District Court in each county.
-In some instances, with low populations, one District Court may serve several counties.
+District Courts are the general jurisdiction trial courts for the state.
+There is at least one in each county.
+In some instances, with low populations, one of these courts may serve several counties.
 These courts can handle felony cases, domestic relations cases, civil matters of $200 or more, land title cases, election content cases, tort cases, probate/estate matters, juvenile cases, and administrative agency appeals.
-Although most District Courts serve both civil and criminal matters, in some densely populated areas, they may specialize into family courts, juvenile courts, civil courts or criminal courts.
+Although most of these courts serve both civil and criminal matters, in some densely populated areas, they may specialize into family courts, juvenile courts, civil courts or criminal courts.

-According to the Texas Constitution, each of the 254 counties has the right to have a County Court.
-However, not all County Courts perform judicial functions.
-In some cases, the judges focus instead on the administration of the county government.
-County Courts have original jurisdiction over Class A and Class B misdemeanors.
-They can also handle appeals from Justice Courts and Municipal courts except where special County Courts at Law have been created.
-In more heavily populated counties, County Courts are split off into divisions to handle probate matters exclusively.
+According to the state Constitution, each of the 254 counties has the right to have a County Court.
+However, not all of these courts perform judicial functions.
+In some cases, the county judges focus instead on the administration of the county government.
+These courts have original jurisdiction over Class A and Class B misdemeanors.
+They can also handle appeals from Justice Courts and Municipal courts except where special courts at Law have been created.
+In more heavily populated counties, these courts are split off into divisions to handle probate matters exclusively.
 Probate Court exist in 10 of the 15 largest metropolitan areas of the state.
+Most often county attorneys become county judges.